-The Integrated children's services planning partnerships Board provides oversight to the on-going work and future development of the plan on behalf of the Highland Community Planning Partnership.
+The Integrated Children's Service Planning Partnership Board provides oversight to the on-going work and future development of the plan on behalf of the Highland Community Planning Partnership.
 The Board is directly accountable to the Community Planning Partnership Board.

-In order to ensure a robust partnership approach to governance, assurance and performance management, the integrated children's service board provides additional reporting to
+In order to ensure a robust partnership approach to governance, assurance and performance management, the Integrated Children's Service Board provides additional reporting to

-- The Highland Council, and the NHS Highland Board through The NHS Highland Health and Social Care Committee and The Highland Council Health, Social Care and Wellbeing Committee. - The public protection chief officer group, who undertake their statutory responsibility ensuring that appropriate assurance on the development and progress of the plan is received - Highland Child Protection Committee and Highland's Joint Monitoring Committee.
+- The Highland Council, and the NHS Highland Board through The NHS Highland Health and Social Care Committee and The Highland Council Health, Social Care and Wellbeing Committee. - The Public Protection Chief Officer Group, who undertake their statutory responsibility ensuring that appropriate assurance on the development and progress of the plan is received. - Highland Child Protection Committee and Highland's Joint Monitoring Committee.

-Membership of Highland's Integrated Children's Service Board :
+Membership of Highland Integrated Children's Service Board :